trojan-gfw/trojan/docs/config.md

 This forward config is for port forwarding.
 Everything is the same as the client config, except for `target_addr` and `target_port`, which point to the destination endpoint, and `udp_timeout`, which controls how long (in seconds) a UDP session will last in idle.

+PROTIP: If you simply want to redirect a connection, you can use `iptables` or `socat` to do that!

 ```json
 {
     "run_type": "forward",